cthorey/pdsimage/docs/source/Structure.rst

     - ``draw_profile`` allows to plot different topographic profile along with the map where you can visualize the trace.

-For  instance, if  take back  the region  of interest  and decided  to really plot the overlay this time, we can do::
+For  instance, if we take back  the region  of interest  and decide  to really plot the overlay this time, we can do::

     from Structure import Area